TheDreamFoxy/foxDownloader/README.md

 - Then just run `downloader.js` with Node and it should start to download.
 Really simple.

 # Tools
-- `txt21.js` is for creating one text file from more text files, create a folder where you have more text files that you want to merge to one.
+- `txt21.js` is for creating one text file from more text files, create a folder (currently called `urls` but you can change it in the code easily) where you have more text files that you want to merge to one.
 Then simply run it with Node.